 In this debate, Frank Furedi spoke about his defence of populism with the Bulgarian political scientist Ivan Krastev, who has published several in-depth articles on the topic.
 In his articles and in previous discussions, Ivan Krastev has, on the one hand, spoken of how the spirit behind movements which are typically labelled as populist can actually be seen as being a “by-product of the wave of democratisation [which arose] during the long 1990s” 2.
 However, on the other hand, he has also stated that populism often leads to a dualistic polarisation of politics and democratic illiberalism 3 and that advocates of liberal democracy must now fight a two-pronged battle “…against populists and against those liberals who hold democracy in contempt” 4.

 So, what is populism, what affect is it having on our societies and what can an analysis of it tell us about our own predjudices?
 Can there in fact be a radical democratic justification of populism?
-To find out more, keep an eye out for our English-language video highlights or take a look at the Bulgarian/English-language recording of the live stream.
+To find out more, watch our English-language video highlights at the top of the page.